Disney plans to reopen California theme parks in July

 ANAHEIM, Calif.
-(AP) Disney is proposing to reopen its Southern California theme parks in mid-July after a four-month closure due to the coronavirus.
+(AP) — Disney is proposing to reopen its Southern California theme parks in mid-July after what will be a four-month closure due to the coronavirus, the company said on Wednesday.

-The company said Wednesday the goal is to reopen Disneyland and Disney California Adventure on July 17 and a nearby Disney-themed shopping area on July 9.
+Disney Parks, Experiences and Products said in a statement that the goal is to reopen Disneyland and Disney California Adventure on July 17.
+A nearby Disney-themed shopping area would reopen on July 9.

-Advance reservations will be required for theme park visitors and capacity will be limited.
-Events that draw large crowds, such as parades and nighttime spectaculars, won’t return immediately.
+Advance reservations will be required for theme park visitors and capacity will be limited, the statement said.
+Events that draw large crowds, such as parades and nighttime spectaculars, won't return immediately and Disney characters will be in the parks but not available to meet with visitors, the statement said.

 The plan to reopen the parks, which have been closed since March 14, is still pending government approval.